Josephus Daniels: Early life and career

-Josephus Daniels was born in 1862 to Josephus Daniels, a shipbuilder and his wife Mary Seabrook Daniels in Washington, North Carolina, located on the Pamlico River in Beaufort County.
-The state had seceded from the Union in 1861.
-Before the boy was 3, his father was killed because of his well-known Union sympathies by a Confederate sharpshooter as he was attempting to leave with Federal forces evacuating Washington, N.C. during the Civil War.
-Young Daniels moved with his widowed mother and two siblings to Wilson, North Carolina where she supported the family as a postal worker.
-He was educated at Wilson Collegiate Institute and at Trinity College (now Duke University).
+Josephus Daniels was born in Washington, North Carolina on May 18, 1862, a son of shipbuilder Josephus Daniels and Mary Cleaves (Seabrook) Daniels.
+His brother Frank was a prominent state court judge, while his brother Charles served as an assistant US attorney general in the administration of Woodrow Wilson.
+Before the war, Josephus Daniels Sr. was a Whig and supporter of the Union.
+During the American Civil War, he repaired and maintained ships for the Confederate States Navy in Wilmington, North Carolina.
+Josephus Daniels Sr. was killed in Washington, North Carolina when the steamship on which he was traveling was fired at by Confederate troops.
+The younger Daniels moved with his widowed mother and two siblings to Wilson, North Carolina, where she supported the family as the town postmaster.
+He was educated at Wilson Collegiate Institute.

 Daniels edited and eventually purchased a local newspaper, the Wilson Advance.
 Within a few years, he became part owner, along with his brother Charles, of the Kinston Free Press and the Rocky Mount Reporter.
-He studied law at the University of North Carolina (today the University of North Carolina at Chapel Hill) and was admitted to the bar in 1885, but did not practice law.
+He studied law for two years at the University of North Carolina (today the University of North Carolina at Chapel Hill) and was admitted to the bar in 1885, but did not practice law.

 After becoming increasingly involved in the North Carolina Democratic Party and taking over the weekly paper Daily State Chronicle, Daniels served as North Carolina's state printer from 1887 to 1893.
 He was appointed as chief clerk of the U.S. Department of the Interior under Grover Cleveland in 1893–95.